 In Malaysia, PI in schools is deemed lacking, and parents may not be adequately supporting their children's education (Ansit et al., 2024; Ibrahim, 2012).
 This insufficient PI negatively affects students' learning performance in Malaysia (Ishak et al., 2020).
 PI has been the focus of considerable research interest at an international level, but Malaysia itself remains somewhat understudied.
 Besides that, there is a dearth of research focusing on PI in the context of ESL learning among primary school students, particularly, studies that consider parents from different SES as participants.
-Additionally, while previous research has explored PI in subjects like Science and Mathematics (Ghani, 2020; Abdullah et al., 2015), there is a scarcity of research focusing specifically on its role in children's ESL learning within the Malaysian context.
-Considering the critical role

-English plays in communication, education, and career opportunities, this study seeks to identify factors influencing PI, including aspects of parents' motivational beliefs, perceptions of invitations from schools and teachers, and their perceived life context.
+Additionally, while previous research has explored PI in subjects like Science and Mathematics (Ghani, 2020; Abdullah et al., 2015), there is a scarcity of research focusing the critical role English plays in communication, education, and career opportunities, this study seeks to identify factors influencing PI, including aspects of parents' motivational beliefs, perceptions of invitations from schools and teachers, and their perceived life context.
 The research question of this study is: What are the factors that influence PI in their children's ESL learning?